Frequently Asked Questions (FAQs)

 OPM is accountable for assuring Federal employees that their designations are honored and distributed to the charitable organizations of their choice.
 OPM achieves this in several ways.

-OPM maintains strict eligibility and public accountability criteria that all participating CFC charities must meet.
-For details, see CFC Regulations in 5 CFR Part 950 at http://www.opm.gov/cfc/opmmemos/index.asp.
+- OPM maintains strict eligibility and public accountability criteria that all participating CFC charities must meet.
+For details, see CFC Regulations in 5 CFR Part 950 at www.opm.gov/combined-federal-campaign/reference-materials/ .

-- OPM sets strict requirements and provides ongoing guidance for the activities and conduct of the LFCC and the PCFO.
+- OPM sets strict requirements and provides on-going guidance for the activities and conduct of the LFCC and the PCFO.
 The fiscal integrity of the campaign is verified by OPM compliance audits and the annual review of local campaign audits that PCFOs are required to have completed by an independent CPA.

 Sample Charity Listing